-Core Cases: on-line fortnightly - students are required to work though and complete clinical scenarios (including self directed learning of Year 4 work) and applied ethics for Year 5.
-They will do this in self directed time and be supported virtually by central GP tutors during week 2, 4, 5 or 7 and 8.
-Students will advise you of their core case tutorial times within the first 2 weeks of the placement.
+Core Cases: on-line fortnightly - You are required to work though and complete clinical scenarios (including self-directed learning of Year 4 work) and applied ethics for Year 5.
+You will do this in self-directed time and be supported virtually by central GP tutors during week 2, 4, 5 or 7 and 8.
+Please discuss your core case tutorial times with your GP Tutor within the first 2 weeks of the placement.